ethanlabs101/integrity-checker/README.md

 ---

-# What I Learned Building This Project
+# 🧠 What I Learned Building This
+## This project was built to strengthen my understanding of:
+- Python file handling
+- Directory Transversal
+- Hashing Algorithms
+- CLI/TUI Structure and user flow design
+- Clean Architecture for small tools

+---